 6. Fly Business Class Between Australia, New Zealand, and South Asia

 United requires at least 55,000 miles one-way in business class on Star Alliance partner flights in Australia, New Zealand, and South Asia.
 Singapore Airlines, Thai Airways, and Air New Zealand are the 3 Star Alliance partners providing coverage in this region.
+Additionally, United now also has a partnership with Virgin Australia.

 The South Asia region includes Bangladesh, Bhutan, Brunei, Cambodia, Hong Kong, Indonesia, Laos, Macau, Malaysia, Myanmar, Philippines, Singapore, Thailand, and Vietnam.